Defying Gravity (song): Lyrics and music analysis

+Reception and legacy

-Vulture listed the number as the best song from Wicked, deeming it the "crown jewel of the score", though noted it is an easy song to mock due to it being "ripe for acrid belting and silly embellishment".
-Vulture also described it as the "big, belt-y centerpiece of the show", and felt it had since established an "ambivalent legacy" as the "silliest, most inspiring, most enduring song in recent Broadway history".
+A ranking in Vulture listed the number as the best song from Wicked, deeming it the "crown jewel of the score", though noted it is an easy song to mock due to it being "ripe for acrid belting and silly embellishment".
+Another article in Vulture described it as the "big, belt-y centerpiece of the show", and felt it had since established an "ambivalent legacy" as the "silliest, most inspiring, most enduring song in recent Broadway history".

-Legacy

-In the original production occasionally the cherry-picker tech did not work, leading to "infamous and hilarious 'no-fly' shows".
+In the original production, if a computer system for the hydraulic platform did not sense that the restraints were safely closed, the platform would not lift.
+If this happened, or if the platform failed to lift for another reason, cast members were taught a "Plan B" or "no-fly" sequence where Elphaba runs downstage and the other cast members, playing the guards and townspeople, lie down onstage to simulate looking up to a now airborne Elphaba.

 The song was used to wake up astronauts aboard space shuttle mission STS-131 in April 2010 for astronaut Dorothy Metcalf-Lindenburger in honor of the day's planned extra-vehicular activity.

-Defying Gravity is featured in the Glee episode Wheels, where Rachel (Lea Michele) and Kurt (Chris Colfer) sing it separately in a competition for the lead solo.
-This plotline was inspired by an anecdote of Chris Colfer, the actor playing Kurt.
-Having a countertenor range, Colfer wanted to sing the song in talent shows in high school, but was repeatedly denied the chance during high school as it is a solo usually reserved for female artists.
-It was featured again in the season five episode 100, the hundredth episode in the series, this time sung by Rachel, Kurt and Mercedes (Amber Riley).